 Every part of these garments was hand-stitched as of course the originals would have been – impressive.
 Each one took three weeks work to make.

 Do you want to learn to make a quilt?
-I have a ‘Quilt in a Day’ class held at my studio at Ushaw, County Durham.
-For more details go to the ‘Classes’ page of the website or send me a message.
-Accommodation is available if you live outside the area.
+I have a ‘Quilt in a Day’ class held at my studio.
+For more details go to the ‘Classes’ page of the website here

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here.